 UPDATED 21/11/2018: The original Canon EOS 6D, introduced all the way back in 2012, was an affordable entry point to full-frame photography.
-It has, however, been showing its age and fans have been clamouring for a replacement.
+However, it has started showing its age and fans have been clamouring for a replacement for a while.

-And it’s here.
-The long-awaited EOS 6D Mark II is better than its predecessor in practically every way, from its sensor to its ISO range, from its autofocus system to continuous shooting mode.
+Its new iteration, the long-awaited EOS 6D Mark II, is an improvement over its predecessor in practically every way, from its sensor and its ISO range, to its upgraded autofocus system and continuous shooting mode.

 1. The 6D II is scarcely larger than an enthusiast level APS-C DSLR, but packs in a lot of smart features.